ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

  5. Copy the Application (client) ID
  6. Copy the Directory (tenant) ID
  7. Go to the Authentication tab and add the FoxIDs up-party `Front channel logout URL`, click save
  8. Go to the Certificates & secrets tab and click New client secret and add the secret
- 9. Copy the client secret value
+ 9. Copy the client secret value (not the secret ID)
  10. Go to the Token configuration tab and click Add optional claims.
-Then select ID (for adding claims to the ID token) and select email, family_name, given_name, ipaddr, preferred_username and click Add twice.
+Then select ID (for adding claims to the ID token) and select `email`, `family_name`, `given_name`, `ipaddr`, `preferred_username` and click Add twice.

 **3 - Go back to the FoxIDs up-party client in [FoxIDs Control Client](control.md#foxids-control-client)**

- 1. Add the authority, which is `https://login.microsoftonline.com/{Azure AD tenant ID}/v2.0`
+ 1. Add the authority, which is `https://login.microsoftonline.com/{Azure AD tenant ID}/v2.0` (e.g., `https://login.microsoftonline.com/82B2EBAE-5864-4C9F-8F78-40CB172BC7E1/v2.0`)
- 2. Add the profile and email scopes (possible other or more scopes)
+ 2. Add the Azure AD client ID as a custom SP client ID
- 3. Add the Azure AD client ID as a custom SP client ID
+ 3. Add the `profile` and `email` scopes (possible other or more scopes)
  4. Add the Azure AD client secret value as the client secret
  5. Select use claims from ID token
  6. Add the claims which will be transferred from the up-party to the down-parties.
-E.g., preferred_username, email, name, given_name, family_name, oid, ipaddr and possible the access_token claim to transfer the Azure AD access token to down-parties.
+E.g., `preferred_username`, `email`, `name`, `given_name`, `family_name`, `oid`, `ipaddr` and possible the `access_token` claim to transfer the Azure AD access token to down-parties.
  It is possible to see the claims returned from the Azure AD app in the [FoxIDs log](logging.md#log-settings) by changing the [log settings](logging.md#log-settings) to log claim and optionally to log the entire message and thereafter decode the revived JWTs
  7. Click create